wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 let isValid   = PA2OtpUtil.validateRecoveryPuk("0123456789")
 ```

-#### Auto-correcting typed characters
+#### Auto-Correcting Typed Characters

-You can implement auto-correcting of typed characters with using `PA2OtpUtil.validateAndCorrectTypedCharacter()` function in screens, where user is suppose to enter an activation or recovery code.
-This technique is possible due to fact, that Base32 is specially constructed that doesn't contain visually confusing characters.
+You can implement auto-correcting of typed characters with using `PA2OtpUtil.validateAndCorrectTypedCharacter()` function in screens, where user is supposed to enter an activation or recovery code.
+This technique is possible due to fact, that Base32 is constructed so that it doesn't contain visually confusing characters.
 For example, `1` (number one) and `I` (capital I) are confusing, so only `I` is allowed.
-The benefit is that provided function can correct typed `1` and translate it to `I`.
+The benefit is that the provided function can correct typed `1` and translate it to `I`.

 Here's an example how to iterate over the string and validate it character by character: